rbisdorff/Digraph3/docSphinx/tutorial.rst

    *Figure 7*: A random digraph oriented by best covering initial and terminal kernels

-In algorithmic decision theory, initial and terminal kernels are very useful for graphically illustrating best choice recommendations as shown above in Fig. 7.
+In algorithmic decision theory, initial and terminal kernels are very useful for graphically illustrating best and worst choice recommendations as shown in Fig. 7 above.

-Finally, let us give some hints on the tarctability of kernel computations.
+Finally, let us give some hints on the **tractability** of kernel computations.
 Checking external stability conditions for an independent choice is equivalent to checking its maximality and may be done in the linear complexity of the order of the digraph.
 However, checking all independent choices contained in a digraphs may get a hard problem already for sparse digraphs of order *n* > 30 (see [BIS-2006b]_).
 Indeed, the worst case is given by an empty or indeterminate digraph where the number of independent choices is 2 to power *n*.

-Now, there exist more efficient specialized algorithms for directly enumerating dominant or absorbent kernels contained in certain digraph models.
-For more or less dense digraphs, as facing here in algorithmic decision theory, enumerating all independent choices is luckily more tractable.
-And, checking maximality of independent choices via the external stability conditions during their emuneration has the effective advantage of allowing to compute all initial and/or terminal kernels in a single run (see [BIS-2006b]_).
+Now, there exist more efficient specialized algorithms for directly enumerating dominant or absorbent kernels contained in specific digraph models.
+For more or less dense digraphs, as facing usually in algorithmic decision theory, enumerating all independent choices is more tractable.
+And, checking maximality of independent choices via the external stability conditions during their emuneration provides the effective advantage of allowing to compute all initial and/or terminal kernels in a single run (see [BIS-2006b]_).

 Links and appendices
 --------------------